MetroWest Anti-Bullying Coalition Forum on Identity Based Bullying

 Featured Speakers:

-- Jamele Adams – Freedom Teams (Community Response to Bias)
+- Jamele Adams, Freedom Teams

-- Chief Hicks – Natick Police Department (Law Enforcement)
+- Chief Hicks, Natick Police Department

 This forum offers a chance to connect with fellow leaders/community members, share stories of impact, and access valuable resources on identity-based bullying prevention.